genarationth/web-js3-exercise-NutyadaS/readme.md

 ### Exercise #1

 Maria has to calculate the cost of her payments for the month.
-For every transation there is a $3 fee and a 0.1% (0.01) interest fee.
+For every transaction there is a $3 fee and a 0.1% (0.01) interest fee.
 Can you help her calculate her costs?

 Return the value of what she should be paying.